hacktoon/mel/docs/syntax-rules.md

 ```

-## Reserved names
+## Constants

-Reserved names are like `NAME`s except they start with a capital letter.
+Constants are like `NAME`s except they start with a capital letter.
 They represent names reserved for an application's context.

 ```
+True      -- the boolean `true` value
-Page      -- the page class
+Page      -- the page collection in a site
 File      -- a file reference

 ```